-Section 134-44.
+Section 134-46.
 Municipal Stormwater Maintenance Fund

 A. If stormwater BMPs are accepted by the Township for dedication, persons installing stormwater BMPs shall be required to pay a specified amount to the Township Stormwater Maintenance Fund to help defray costs of periodic inspections and maintenance expenses.
-The amount of the deposit shall cover the estimated costs for BMP maintenance, and inspections required pursuant to Section 134-45 for ten (10) years.
+The amount of the deposit shall cover the estimated costs for BMP maintenance, and inspections required pursuant to Section 134-47 for ten (10) years.
 The Township Engineer will establish the estimated costs upon review of information submitted by the applicant.

-- B. If stormwater BMPs are to be privately owned and maintained, the applicant shall pay an amount to the Township Stormwater Maintenance Fund, as established by separate resolution, to help defray the costs of periodic inspection by the Township. - C. A financial deposit to the Township Stormwater Management Fund shall be required to be paid by the developer to help defray costs of periodic inspections and maintenance expenses associated with all stormwater management facilities, storm sewer, culverts, and other such improvements required by PennDOT, to be constructed within the right-of-way of public roadways, that are to be maintained after dedication by the Township.
+- B. If stormwater BMPs are to be privately owned and maintained, the applicant shall pay an amount to the Township Stormwater Maintenance Fund, as established by separate resolution, to help defray the costs of periodic inspection by the Township for 10 years.
+The Township Engineer will establish the estimated costs upon review of information submitted by the applicant. - C. A financial deposit to the Township Stormwter Management Fund shall be required to be paid by the developer to help defray costs of periodic inspections and maintenance expenses associated with all stormwater management facilities, storm sewer, culverts, and other such improvements required by PennDOT, to be constructed within the right-of-way of public roadways, that are to be maintained after dedication by the Township.
 The deposit shall cover the estimated cost for maintenance and inspections for ten (10) years.
+The Township Engineer will establish the estimated costs upon review of information submitted by the applicant.

-Section 134-45.
+Section 134-47.
 Post-Construction Maintenance Inspections